mlcommons/medical/cubes/jfhealthcare/README.md

 # MLCube: JFHealthCare's model cube
 This cube adapts JFHealthCare's model into a cube.
-YOo can find the original implementation [here](https://github.com/jfhealthcare/Chexpert).
+You can find the original implementation [here](https://github.com/jfhealthcare/Chexpert).

 ## Project Setup
 ```